-Why Are Land Records Important?
+Why are Land Records Important?

 The importance of land records cannot be overstated.
 They serve several critical functions: